Palaciodiego008/mms-backend/README.md

 # mms-model
-Absolutely, here's an explanation you can add to your README to describe the functionality of the `mmsModel` code in your Go program:

----

 ## Multi-Server Queueing Model (MMS) in Go

 This code implements the Multi-Server Queueing Model (MMS) in the Go programming language.
 The MMS model is a mathematical tool used to analyze queueing systems with multiple servers, as in scenarios where multiple servers serve a queue of requests.